 It’s such a simple task that involves a lot of downtime.
 But even laundry can pose a lengthy distraction when you decide to do multiple loads or fold everything and put it away.

 How to combat it: Time the cycles with parts of your day: Start a load of laundry before you begin your day, switch clothes over during lunchtime or a short break, and fold clothes once you’re done for the day.

 Notifications aren’t exclusively a problem for work-from-home employees.
 When I see the “Inbox (1)” — because it never gets to 2 before I check it — I compulsively stop what I’m doing to read the email, losing my train of thought and requiring extra effort to get back to the task at hand.

 - Disabling mobile notifications.
 My coworkers know to call me if there’s something pressing.
 Otherwise, I’ll check my phone when I’ve reached a good stopping point in my work, before lunch, or every couple of hours.

 - Minimizing email.
 By having email in a separate window and not as one of the tabs I’m currently working in, I can minimize the email window, while still having easy access when I want to check it.
-Like phone notifications, I check email when .
-For one client whose email can’t forward to my Gmail account, I put up an out of office letting colleagues know I check that email at 10AM and 3PM, along with a list of ways to get in touch with me faster.
+Like phone notifications, I check email when I’m at a good stopping point.
+For one client whose email can’t forward to my Gmail account, I put up an out-of-office message letting colleagues know I check that email at 10AM and 3PM, along with a list of ways to get in touch with me faster.